-One of the country’s most prominent professors of studio art whose work has appeared nationally in New York, Philadelphia, and Atlanta, and internationally in Russia and Chad, Diane Edison will serve as Hollins University’s Frances Niederer Artist-in-Residence in 2019.
+One of the country’s most prominent professors of studio art Diane Edison’s work has appeared nationally in New York, Philadelphia, and Atlanta, and internationally in Russia and Chad.
 Edison, who creates her work using color pencil on black paper, focuses on portraiture with an emphasis on the autobiographical.
 Her images are thematically narrative in presentation and psychological in nature.
 New York City’s Forum Gallery, DC Moore Gallery, and Tatischef Gallery; the Leeway Foundation in Philadelphia; and Clark Atlanta University in Georgia are among the U.S. venues where her art has been exhibited or collected.
-Overseas, her paintings have been on display in the official residences of the American ambassadors in Moscow, Russia, and N’djamena, Chad.

 2018: Zanele Muholi

 Photographer, filmmaker, and visual activist Zanele Muholi advocates for the LGBTI community and explores black lesbian and gay politics in contemporary South Africa.
 Her self-appointed mission is “to re-write a black queer and trans visual history of South Africa for the world to know of our resistance and existence at the height of hate crimes in SA and beyond.”
 Her portraits challenge the stigma surrounding gays and lesbians in South Africa, debunk the common rhetoric that homosexuality is un-African, and address the preponderance of hate crimes against homosexuals in her native country.